jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/write/issuetokenfor.md

 ```

 * Arguments:
-  * `_projectId` is the ID of the project for which the tokens will be issued.
+  * `_projectId` is the ID of the project being issued tokens.
-  * `_name` is the name to associate with the token.
+  * `_name` is the ERC20's name.
-  * `_symbol` is the symbol to associate with the token.
-This is usually short and all caps.
+  * `_symbol` is the ERC20's symbol.
-* Through the [`requirePermission`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the `JBOperations.ISSUE` permission by the project owner for the provided `_projectId`.
+* Through the [`requirePermission`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the [`JBOperations.ISSUE`](../../../../libraries/jboperations.md) permission by the project owner for the provided `_projectId`.
+* The function overrides a function definition from the [`IJBController`](../../../../interfaces/ijbcontroller.md) interface.
 * The function returns the address of the token that was issued.

 ### Body